Hi and welcome to the course.

 Go ahead and close the welcome screen and then go to applications, system tools and MATE Terminal.

 If you installed another version of Linux you can start its corresponding terminal and you will be at the command line.
-Sometimes we are going to have to run multiple terminals for that you can go to file and Open Terminal and you have two terminals open so we will let you know when you need those.
+Sometimes we are going to have to run multiple terminals so that you can go to file and Open Terminal and you have two terminals open so we will let you know when you need those.
 For now, your installation is done and now you’re ready to begin experimenting with the next lectures.

 If you will enjoy reading and contributing to the discussion for this post, will you please join us on the YouTube video above and leave a comment there because I read and respond to most comments on YouTube?